maths/stack-web/website_files/CaseStudies/2024/Custom_libraries.md

 My solution was to create a new Maxima file, `linearalgebra.mac` that I could include in my new questions by running `stack_include_contrib('linearalgebra.mac');` at the beginning of each question which would contain various helper functions and could be easily updated to service an entire question bank at once.

-At time of writing, this file is now mostly complete and the course question bank is being written.
+At time of writing (June 2024), this file is now mostly complete and the course question bank is being written.
 This case study serves to document the process I went through, briefly describe the contents of the file, and to reflect on the successes and failures encountered so far.
-The intention is to publish the file to STACK at the end of 2024 once it has been used (and thus stress-tested) in a real course, and then any user can use it with `stack_include_contrib`.
+The intention is to publish the file to STACK at the end of 2024 once it has been used (and thus stress-tested) in a real course, and then any user can use it with `stack_include_contrib` by [including within the CAS-logic](https://docs.stack-assessment.org/en/Authoring/Inclusions/#inclusions-within-cas-logic).

 ### Course Background

-The engineering linear algebra course, EMTH211, is a second-year compulsory course for our electronic and mechatronic engineering students.
+The engineering linear algebra course, EMTH211, is a second-year compulsory course for our electronic and mechatronic engineering students at University of Canterbury, New Zealand.
 It has a greater focus on numerical linear algebra than the other 200-level course on offer, MATH203, and has a large Python-coding component in lectures and assessment.
 Expected prior knowledge includes basic matrix arithmetic, Gaussian elimination, determinants, and eigenproblems.

 Students enrolled in this course have been using STACK for at least 3 semesters prior and are familiar with the way that we use quizzes and STACK.
 The course currently focuses on tutorials that encourage hand-working and Python coding, and are marked for engagement rather than correctness.
 The first major piece of assessment is not returned until week 7, so students who do not self-assess well may not have had any feedback on their ability to correctly solve problems until the course is over halfway through.
 The hope is that the introduction of regular quizzes will keep students engaged, help them to identify misconceptions, and let them practice basic computations.